salvaMsanchez/salvaMsanchez/README.md

 Hi 👋 My name is Salva Moreno
 =============================
-Mobile Developer
+Mobile & AI Developer
 ----------------
 I define myself as a person passionate about creating digital products for mobile and web, as well as teaching, reading, writing, history and art.
 My broad interest in these areas has endowed me with a multifaceted perspective and an interdisciplinary approach.

 > Continuous, unflagging effort, persistence and determination will win - James Whitcomb Riley

 * 🌍  I'm based in Granada, Spain
-* 🚀  Working as a mobile developer at [Arkana - la empresa de las Apps](https://arkana.io)
+* 🚀  Working as a Mobile & AI Developer at [Arkana - la empresa de las Apps](https://arkana.io)
 * 🖥️  See my portfolio at [salvamoreno.com](http://salvamoreno.com)
 * ✍🏼  I write about topics I am passionate about at [blog.salvamoreno.com](https://blog.salvamoreno.com)
 * ✉️  You can contact me at [hello@salvamoreno.com](mailto:hello@salvamoreno.com)
 * 📚  Third year student of the Computer Engineering degree at the [UNED](https://www.uned.es/universidad/inicio/estudios/grados/grado-en-ingenieria-informatica.html)
-* 🧠  I'm learning 3D development (visionOS & Three.js) on my spare time
+* 🧠  Learning to design and implement MCP (Model Context Protocol) servers for AI-driven solutions
-* ⚡️  I love italian food, playing football, crossfit and Berlanga's movies.
+* ⚡️  I love italian food, playing football, crossfit and Berlanga's movies

 ### Skills